String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 \begin{lemma} The following is a weak reduction ordering for $\{\FS 1, \FS 2\}$ and a reduction ordering for $\{\FS 3, \FS 4 \}$

 \end{lemma}

 \begin{proof} $\mathcal D$ sends a hypergraph to a finite set of ordered pairs, so $\preceq_{\mathcal D}$ is well-founded.

 Note that all four of the rules $\FS i$ preserve the number of $\mu$- and $\delta$-hyperedges in $G$.
 Hence, if $G \rigidDPOstep{\FS{i}} H$, we can take $H$ to have the same set of hyperedges as $G$, but with different connectivity.
+For the remainder of the proof, we examine how each rule application affects the paths in a hypergraph.
+For this, we rely on the fact that all of the hypergraphs involved in the rewriting are monogamous and acyclic.
+As a consequence of monogamy, any path entering the left-hand side of a rule must do so via an input, and any path exiting must do so via an output.